aydindemircioglu/LiblineaR.ACF/README.md

 # Introduction

-LiblineaR.ACF is package that allows fast linear SVM classification by using coordinate descent and Accelerated Coordinate Frequencies adaptation.
+The LiblineaR.ACF package provides fast linear support vector machine training through coordinate descent with the Accelerated Coordinate Frequencies adaptation.
-It is a wrapper around a modified version of the LIBLINEAR C/C++ library, which allows large-scale regularized linear classification.
+It is a wrapper around a modified version of the LIBLINEAR C/C++ library for large-scale regularized linear classification.
 ACF is most useful for large data sets and large values of C.

 The ACF feature is active only for the L2-regularized L1-loss and L2-loss